 Several years later, the composer produced an alternative version of the piece scored for strings and piano — although that version is far less well-known and likely still awaits its first-ever performance in North America, the score is available from Durand.

 We are fortunate in that A Tour d’anches in its original form has received a fair number of fine recordings over the years.
 Among my personal favorites is one by members of the Prague Wind Quintet, recorded in 2000 on the Praga label.

-Another fine rendition is by the Berlin Solisten-Ensemble, recorded in 2008 by NAXOS.
+Another fine rendition, more recently recorded, is by the Berlin Solisten-Ensemble, recorded in 2008 by NAXOS.

 The four movements of the suite have also been uploaded to YouTube, taken from the Berlin Solisten-Ensemble recording: